-We have implemented various enhancements into our ongoing study execution to help ensure the safety of patients, physicians, study site staff and Kodiak operations team members in the current COVID-19 pandemic, including the use of remote study monitoring.
-To date, we are seeing minimal disruption from COVID-19 in our ongoing clinical trials.
-In DAZZLE, patient missed visit rates are less than 5%, and clinical trial sites continue to enroll new patients.
+We have implemented various enhancements into our ongoing study execution to help ensure the safety of patients, physicians, study site staff and Kodiak operations team members during the ongoing COVID-19 pandemic, including the use of remote study monitoring.
+To date, we have observed minimal disruption resulting from the evolving effects of the COVID-19 pandemic in our ongoing clinical trials.
+In DAZZLE, patient missed visit rates remain low (less than 5%), and clinical trial sites enrolled patients rapidly in the third quarter.
 This is a testament to the serious diseases we are attempting to treat and is a vote of confidence from the patients, physicians and study sites partnering with us to advance KSI-301.
-With \$430.4 million in cash, cash equivalents and marketable securities and thoughtful management of our spending, we remain on a strong financial footing.
+With \$380.5 million in cash, cash equivalents and marketable securities as of September 30, 2020, and thoughtful management of our spending, we remain on a strong financial footing.